Best Tea for Focus and Productivity - Without the Coffee Jitters

 Why High-Altitude Tea Has More L-Theanine

-The Best Teas for Focus — Ranked by Use Case
+The Best Teas for Focus — By Use Case

 40–70mg caffeine.
 High L-theanine from 5,500ft Ilam growing conditions.
 Full-bodied honey and caramelized notes.
 Produces a warm, grounded focus that lasts 3–4 hours without a crash.
 The closest to coffee in presence, but with a fundamentally different energy quality.
 Ideal for the first 2–3 hours of demanding work.

 20–35mg caffeine.
 Organically certified, grown at 5,500ft.
-Highest L-theanine ratio of our black and green teas.
+Highest L-theanine ratio of the Nepal Hills range.
 The kind of focus this produces is almost meditative — clear, calm, uninterrupted.
 No stimulation, no anxiety.
 Customers who are caffeine-sensitive specifically note they can drink this in the afternoon without affecting sleep.

 30–50mg caffeine.
 Semi-oxidised, sitting between green and black.
 The energy from oolong is particularly well-suited to creative or lateral-thinking work — alert but open, not rigid or anxious.
 Natural honey-blossom sweetness with no added flavouring.
 A 2pm cup of Floral Oolong is a better creative tool than a second cup of coffee.